Everyone knows that clients can offer priceless insight into your business.

 Today’s consumers rely on online reviews.
 People proactively leave reviews for both positive and negative business interactions.
-And, they seek out reviews when planning a purchase.
+And they seek out reviews when planning a purchase.

-In fact, a 2017 study reveals that 93% of consumers say online reviews impact their purchase decisions.
+A 2017 study reveals that 93% of consumers say online reviews impact their purchase decisions.

 Google Alerts is a free online tool that will notify you via email whenever new content is posted about a specific topic.
 So, set up Google Alerts for your business so that you can stay effortlessly informed when people on the web are talking about you.

 It’s best to follow up with online reviewers.
 This shows your audience that you care about and value their feedback.
 So, designate a team member to manage your Google Alerts and respond to online reviews whenever possible.

 But, if you want more control over (and insight into) your online reputation data, consider a paid tool like Reputology.
 Reputology gathers all of your online mentions in one convenient place.
 But, even better, it allows you to measure and analyze the data.

 Reputology explains that its “semantic analysis technology converts the unstructured content from reviews & feedback into actionable data.”
 So, no one needs to analyze content for actionable trends manually.
 This saves you time and makes it easier to act on your data.

 These are only two of many available online reputation monitoring tools.
 Investigate your options and choose the one that’s best for your business.